nvictor/msn/README.md

 ## Design Goals

 -   Concise and human-readable
--   Relative (scale-degree--based), not absolute pitch
+-   Relative (scale-degree-based), not absolute pitch
 -   Generative, not just analytical
 -   Phrase- and conversation-oriented
 -   Engineer-friendly and DSL-compatible